 If you receive the message, “We’re sorry, but we are unable to find the email you entered.
 Please try again or call us.”,

-Each Tuesday evening, licensed child care providers will receive an email reminder to update their status and vacancies through the Provider Profile Portal.
+At the beginning of each month, all programs listed in our referral database system will receive an email reminder to update their status and vacancies through the Provider Profile Portal.
 The email will come from the North Carolina Child Care Resource & Referral Council with the email address firstname.lastname@example.org.
-Currently, the system typically goes into spam or junk folders for some domains like Yahoo and AOL.
-If you are not receiving these weekly emails, check your spam folder or call us for assistance at 1-855-327-5933.
+Be sure add this email address to your contact list and/or check your spam or junk folders for some domains like Yahoo and AOL.
+If you are not receiving these reminder emails, check your spam folder or call us for assistance at 1-855-327-5933.

 Do I also have to log into the DCDEE portal?